hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Swedan's population is around 10.5 million as of 2022.
 - Roughly 89% of people speak English in Sweden.
+- Since 2015, an average of 110k people have immigrated to Sweden every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 ---
 ### 2- Finland